ranja-sarkar/Hyperparameters/README.md

 <img width="62" alt="3" src="https://github.com/user-attachments/assets/cb96346e-1362-4c36-a7de-2372f95496ec">

+More about **Hyperparameter tuning in ML using Bayesian Optimization**: https://cloud.google.com/blog/products/ai-machine-learning/hyperparameter-tuning-cloud-machine-learning-engine-using-bayesian-optimization

 **Note**: The 'sonar' dataset is used for classification task.
 The 'auto-insurance' dataset is used for regression task.
 Look up the **codes** directory.